 Ok, admittedly I have not tried this.
 If you do decide to use store-bought sour cream as your starter, read the label carefully and be certain that it contains live cultures.
 Do not use any brand that adds fillers or additives.
 Proceed as you would with the above instructions.
 Note that commercial sour cream may not be able to be re-cultured multiple times.

-3. Use an Heirloom Buttermilk Starter
+3. Make Your Own Sour Cream with an Heirloom Buttermilk Starter

 Another way to make your own cultured sour cream is to use heavy cream and a high-quality purchased culture.
 There are specific cultures for making sour cream but they are one-time use (we’ll get to this in a bit).
 To make traditional sour cream which can then be used to start the next batch, use an heirloom buttermilk starter, which can be purchased here.